alexisduque/docker-jupyter-datascience/README.md

-# docker-jupyter-datascience
+# docker-jupyter-data-science
-Docker for Datascience with Jupyter and Tensorflow
+Docker for Data Science with Jupyter and Tensorflow